SysKitTeam/docs-point/reporting/analytics-reports.md

 The Inactive Content report provides the ability to quickly detect unused sites, Microsoft 365 Groups, and Microsoft Teams in your Microsoft 365 environment.

-This report can be used to stay up to date with any unused resources in the environment in order to keep it clean and healthy.
+This report can be used to stay up to date with any unused resources in the environment to keep it clean and healthy.

 ### Generate Inactive Content Report